Rules & Constitution

-- Any runner seen wearing a race number for the wrong season or for another event in an OXL race will automatically be disqualified from the race.
+- Any athlete seen wearing a race number for the wrong season or for another event in an OXL race will automatically be disqualified from the race.

 The above rules will be enforced on the day by the Race Referee in conjunction with the League Manager.